Communication Systems E6

 E6/Stefan.jpg

-Other activities include education of young researchers and transfer of knowledge and new technologies to industry.
+Other activities include education of young researchers, active participation in postgraduate and doctoral education programs, and transfer of knowledge and new technologies to industry.

 COMMUNICATION SYSTEMS – E6